 Easy Air Fryer Carrots Recipe (Made 5 Ways!)This post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 These delicious, crispy, roasted air fryer carrots are unbelievably easy to make!
 Make them sweet, savory or spicy based on your preferences.
 Ready in minutes, this simple air fryer recipe is an easy way to incorporate a great side dish into the rotation for lunch or dinner!
 The whole family will love these delicious carrots made in the air fryer.